millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 .. possibly include r-strings

 Python f-strings are an efficient and simple way of formatting strings.
-They are generally faster more readable than other methods of string fomratting (including concatenation with ``+``).
+They are generally faster and more readable than other methods of string formatting (including concatenation with ``+``).

 An f-string is just a string with an ``f`` in front of it. ``{}`` can be used inside f-strings to get the string value of python code.